 A Kichwa man begins his first ascent during our 2014 introduction to tree climbing.

 A young Kichwa member tries on climbing gear.
-We bring and donate this equipment to the community.
+We provide and donate climbing gear to the community.

 Knot tying practice